VimsRocz/IMU/Report/getting_started.md

    % or
    run_all_datasets_matlab('TRIAD')
    ```
    MATLAB saves the figures to the `results/` folder as well.
+The batch runner lives in `MATLAB/run_all_datasets_matlab.m`.

 ## 5. Validate the output